Welcome to the California Nurses Foundation

 The California Nurses Foundation is a tax-exempt 501(c)3 non-profit and all donations are tax deductible to the extent of the law.

-The Registered Nurse Response Network (RNRN), a project of the California Nurses Foundation and the 150,000-member National Nurses United, works to send nurses and/or equipment to disaster stricken areas both inside the U.S. and internationally where and when they are needed most.
+The Registered Nurse Response Network (RNRN), a project of the California Nurses Foundation and the nearly 225,000-member National Nurses United, works to send nurses and/or equipment to disaster-stricken areas both inside the U.S. and internationally where and when they are needed most.
 RNRN was formed in 2004 in the aftermath of the South Asia tsunami, when the need for nurses was not being met by traditional disaster relief organizations.
 Since that time RNRN has sent hundreds of direct-care nurse volunteers or supplies to assist following:

 - Hurricane Katrina